Chalta/Zeitgeist/README.md

 * On a Mac, just type the following into Terminal: `vnc://192.168.X.YY` using the actual IP address of your RPi.

-* On Windows, install [RealVNC](https://www.realvnc.com/).
-Free for non-commercial use.
+* On Windows, install [RealVNC](https://www.realvnc.com/download/vnc/raspberrypi/).
+RealVNC is pre-licensed for Raspberry Pis and allows free cloud *and* direct connections for non-commercial users.